Quite-nice/Visualisation/Documentation/technical-manual.md

 ### Modules

-Modules can have to different representations: a `miniView` and a `detailView`.
+Modules can have two different representations: a `miniView` and a `detailView`.
 In the following image you see the `detailView` of the Websocket mediator.
 Below the view of this module, you see the `miniView`'s of all its submodules.

 ![Main layout annotations](../Web application/packages/extension-system/Documentation/Main layout annotations.png)